fastapi/fastapi/docs/tutorial/security/simple-oauth2.md

 * An optional `client_id` (we don't need it for our example).
 * An optional `client_secret` (we don't need it for our example).

+!!! info
+    The `OAuth2PasswordRequestForm` is not a special class for **FastAPI** as is `OAuth2PasswordBearer`.

+    `OAuth2PasswordBearer` makes **FastAPI** know that it is a security scheme.
+So it is added that way to OpenAPI.

+    But `OAuth2PasswordRequestForm` is just a class dependency that you could have written yourself, or you could have declared `Form` parameters directly.

+    But as it's a common use case, it is provided by **FastAPI** directly, just to make it easier.

 ### Use the form data

 !!! tip